lgtm-migrator/fetch/README.md

 )
 ```

-The above code defines a generic client for all requests inside the code base.
+The above code defines a generic client for all requests inside the codebase.
 Put it in your project once, and use it everywhere, so every request will share
 the `Authorization` header and the timeout settings immediately.

-The combinator comes later will overwrite or merge the previous one, so you
+The combinator coming later will overwrite or merge the previous one, so you
 could change the HTTP method specifically.

 ```typescript